chadribleu/better-notepad/README.md

-# Notepad with toolbars pre-alpha
+# Notepad with toolbar
-Notepad with toolbar is a simple Notepad-like app created with Qt 6.
-It has more advanced</br>
+Notepad with toolbar is a simple Notepad-like app created with [**Qt 6**](https://www.qt.io/).
+It has more advanced features, such as :
-features like:
-</br>-Text formatting
+- Text formatting
-</br>-Live font change preview
+- Live font change preview
-</br>-Toolbars
+- Toolbars
-</br>-Modern theme and custom theme support.
+- Modern theme and custom theme support.

-## Installation
+## Installation tutorial
-The source code is actually totally broken, don't expect it to work as now.
+[TO ADD]